MileHacker Logo

 Public Transit Systems

-The system combines the Kayseray tram line with a wide-reaching bus network.
+The setup combines the Kayseray tram line with a wide-reaching bus network.
 The single main tram line runs east-west through the city center, connecting points like Cumhuriyet Meydanı (Republic Square), Erciyes University, and the intercity bus terminal (Otogar).

 Hubs & Network